-We always take Travel Bug Ethical Nutrients before and during our trip, or any probriotic and buy bottles of yakult, which are so cheap in Bali, to take each day.
+We always take a prevention tablet when we travel to Bali so either Travelan or Travel Bug Ethical Nutrients.
+Probiotics are also very useful as a good gut health can help to avoid the dreaded Bali belly.
 Often upset tummies in Bali can be from the change in diet and from drinking juices, different food and other drinks over your holiday.
 This fact sheet on Bali belly from the BIMC hospital has some great information.

 Hospitals in Bali

 If you need medical treatment in Bali there are a few options available.
-This fact sheet from the Australian Government is something we print off and keep with us during the holiday in case we need to reference it in an emergency.
-You can find this info sheet here.
+This fact sheet from the Australian Government is something we print off and keep with us during our Bali holidays in case we need to reference it in an emergency.
 Included in the list are BIMC Bali, one located in Kuta and the other Nusa Dua, and International SOS which are the preference for foreigners.

 There are many places to see a dentist in Bali and if you need emergency treatment check out 911 Dentist Bali Clinic.